FMasnaga/TodoApp/README.md

 </ul>

 <h1>Installation, Build, and Deploy</h1>
-<p>dotnet and angular installation are required to run this application.
+<p>Dotnet and angular installation are required to run this application.
 Below are steps to install them.</p>
 <ul>
 	<li>Install dotnet core version 2.1 or later from here https://dotnet.microsoft.com/download</li>
 	<li>open terminal or command prompt to Install a package manager for Node.js by using this command "npm install"</li>